Ashwanikumarkashyap/air-hockey-with-unity-ml-agents-reinforcement-learning/README.md

 **1. Summary**
 --------------

-In the project, I started off by doing a -[Hummingbird tutorial](https://learn.unity.com/course/ml-agents-hummingbirds) from Unity-Learn to get an idea about ML-Agents, reinforcement learning, and training a model.
+In the project, I started off by doing a [Hummingbird tutorial](https://learn.unity.com/course/ml-agents-hummingbirds) from Unity-Learn to get an idea about ML-Agents, reinforcement learning, and training a model.
 Simultaneously, I explored the Unity Editor and tried out building the entire scene.
 While training the bird's model, I